alexcasalboni/ssm-cache-python/README.md

 ## Usage with AWS Lambda

-Your Lambda code will look similar to the following snippet:
+Your AWS Lambda code will look similar to the following snippet.

 ```python
 from ssm_cache import SSMParameter